-- 1. Homework will be assigned once a week on the blackboard. - 2.
-The lowest one homework grades will be dropped before the final grading. - 3.
-Submit one file of your homework in the pdf format on the blackboard.
-If you are not able to submit via the blackboard, you should submit to me by email. - 4.
-Organize your solutions in the same order as the problems were listed. - 5.
+- 1. Homework will be assigned once a week on Brightspace. - 2.
+The lowest homework grade will be dropped before the final grading. - 3.
+Submit one file of your homework in pdf format on Brightspace.
+If you are not able to submit it via Brightspace, you should submit it to me by email. - 4.
+Organize your solutions in the same order as the problems listed. - 5.
 You must write neatly and legibly so that TA can recognize your writing. - 6.
 Late homework will NOT be graded for credit! - 7.
 Collaboration with other classmates is encouraged in this course.
 Also, you may ask homework questions during office hours with TAs, or with me.
 But write-ups must be done independently. - 8.
 Show all your work by writing all the steps to arrive at the solutions.
 A correct answer without the steps will receive minimal credit.
 This is good practice for what will be expected on exams.